 MicroscopyThis section has been translated automatically.

-- Septed hyphae, which differentiate into rectangular arthroconidia (limb spores) by disintegration (holoarthric fragmentation).
+- Septate hyphae differentiated by disintegration into rectangular arthroconidia (limb spores) (holoarthric fragmentation).

-- Arthroconidia: Hyaline, smooth, unicellular, rectangular or cylindrical shape, very different sizes.
+- Arthroconidia: hyaline, smooth, unicellular, rectangular or cylindrical in shape, very variable in size.

 - Not true blastoconidia.